 It’s hard to look past Bain, BCG, and McKinsey when it comes to consulting.
-Year after year, swathes of ambitious, hungry MBA graduates enter the ranks of the Big Three consulting firms, keen for career success and the salaries consulting firms pay their incoming hires.
+Year after year, swathes of ambitious MBA graduates enter the ranks of the Big Three consulting firms, keen for career success and lucrative consultant salaries.

-Yet the Big Three continue to hire thousands of MBA consultants each year, with Bain, BCG, and McKinsey expanding MBA consultant hiring in 2021, despite the impact of COVID-19.
+Yet the Big Three continue to hire thousands of MBA consultants each year, with McKinsey, Bain, and BCG increasing MBA consulting salaries in 2022.

 BusinessBecause caught up with top MBA recruiters at each of the Big Three to find out what they’re looking for from their MBA hires, and how you can stand out from the crowd.

 How to become a McKinsey consultant?

 McKinsey is set to hire its largest ever summer internship class this year.

 Kristin Altenburg (pictured), associate director of recruiting at McKinsey who also leads campus recruiting, says the firm looks for people who want to dig into intricate challenges, continuously learn, and collaborate with others.